electricsam/helidon-grpc-example/README.md

  - Need to improve error handling
  - Need to understand memory management in the CLI.
 There may be a memory leak in the producer.
  - Need to add unit tests
- - Need to set performance tests to evaluate the effect changes to the project have
+ - Need to set up performance tests to evaluate the effect changes to the project have on throughput and memory

 ## Building the Project